CPD – Continuing Professional Development

 Student members are not required to do CPD because CPD is a requirement for qualified practitioners.
 Associate members who are currently working towards reaching full membership status are not required to undertake CPD.
 Friend members do not need to undergo CPD because this category of membership is aimed at people with an interest in Reflexology rather than Reflexology practitioners.

-Why Should a Qualified Reflexologist do CPD ?
+Why Should a Qualified Reflexologist complete CPD ?

-Many Reflexologists and other professional complementary therapists are, without consciously realising it, already actively involved in CPD.
+Many Reflexologists and other professional complementary therapists are, without consciously realising it, actively involved in CPD.

 The benefits of CPD are: